 Prioritize Your Needs and Wants

-Make a clear list of what’s important to you, such as proximity to public transit, schools, or specific neighbourhood amenities.
+Make a clear list of what’s important to you, such as proximity to public transit, schools or other specific neighbourhood amenities.
 This will help streamline your search and prevent you from being distracted by features that may not be essential.

 Neighbourhood Considerations